 The Snaffle Bit

 Expect a friendly welcome and live music, ranging from traditional fiddle sounds to singalong guitar, on an ad-hoc basis.
-Visit belhavenpubs.co.uk for details on where to find this old school bar.
+Visit belhavenpubs.co.uk.

 Music at historic city bars